stf8org/stf/README.md

 <ul><li>
 Only certain combinations of bits get through HTTP and IRI (URI, URL) correctly.
 </li><li>
-Except for Collections of Bits [0i..63i] and some strange symbols, STF0 uses %% "percent-encoding" of bytes.
+Except for Collections of Bits [0i..63i] and some strange symbols, STF0 uses 0123456789aAbBcC for each 3i bits or
+<s>%% "percent-encoding" of bytes.</s>
 </li><li>
-American "ascii" #'0' is not even the correct value, and only 0..9a..zA..Z "letters" get through IRI (URI, URL) and HTTP.
+American "ascii" #'0' is not even the correct value, and only 0..9aA..zZ_- "letters" get through IRI (URI, URL) and HTTP.
 These specific sequences of bits are used (mapped) only for bits of the correct value.
 </li><li>
 STF0 uses these antiquated patterns of misordered symbols to represent a form of STF called STF0 that matches the STF Standard.
 </li><li>

 </li><li>
 <font color=red>
 STF encodes all characters and symbols in Expanders, letter 'a' is bits 11000001 10100001 or %c1%a1.